Hilton Head Dock Builders | Calibogue Dock Works Dock Construction Services Lowcountry Waterfront About Calibogue Dock Works Request a Dock Estimate

 Pressure-Treated Southern Pine

 Marine-grade ACQ-treated lumber with proper flashing and drainage.
-Requires annual maintenance but offers traditional dock aesthetics at lower cost.
+Lower cost than composite.
+Requires annual maintenance.

 $12-18/sq ft installed